asrijan69-cyber/Netmax/README.md

 # Netmax
-This is my first Git Repositor
+This is my first Git Repositor.
+Author - Srijan